-- Little interior upkeep
+- Little interior upkeep.

 If homeschooling is a likely option, make sure an internet connection is solid and a homeschooling community is accessible for your needs.
 Private schools are available if the tuition and/or commute times are not problematic.
 Many private schools offer military discounts and have a tight network of how to research which method of teaching is best for your child.

 But if public school is your most likely pick, then due diligence is a must.
 Research early and thoroughly through multiple sources.
 A few schools on base are still administered under DoDEA, but many have turned to their local school systems to provide the education, meaning your child may go off base to school, or off base kids will come on base to go to school.
-Each scenario has their own pros and cons, which will be debatable amongst your family.
+Each scenario has their own pros and cons, which will be debatable withing your family.

 Well, there really isn’t much.
 Shared walls and yards are common.
 Homes are built very close together and walkability is one of the benefits of living on base.
 For some people, privacy is a huge factor and they’d prefer five acres of solitude somewhere.
-For others, connectedness with neighbors is what makes living on base the best.
+For others, connecting with neighbors is what makes living on base the best.
 Be truthful in your feelings, but do remember off base neighbors will also notice your coming and going habits and the contents of your recycling bin, but they probably can’t see into your living room from their easy chair.

 The active duty person might also have an extra vote in the privacy debate.
-If they prefer not to randomly run into bosses at the Shoppette or Burger King, then base living might not be for them.
+If they prefer not to randomly run into bosses at the shoppette or Burger King, then base living might not be for them.
 It’s totally reasonable to want to be disconnected from work as much as possible when you go home.